cheatham1/SoftwareBook/take_a_look_at_the_data.md

 ![](Output/TBrowserResults.png)

-To quit root and return to the prompt
+To quit root and return to the command line prompt

     .q

-The RunScript has several options which are displayed by typing
+**The RunScript has several options which are displayed by typing**

     python RunScript.py --help